Everyone has experienced muscle soreness from working out at least once in their life.

 This will disturb the physiological pH of the muscle, and will lead to future adaptations and muscle soreness.

 Metabolic stress also induces hypoxia conditions (restricted oxygen supply).
 Because there's no enough oxygen, oxidative stress increases in the form of ROS (Reactive Oxygen Species).

-However, our body can adapt to the intensity, producing less and less muscle soreness over time.
-I'm sure you felt extremely sore your first weeks of training.
-As your body was adapting and weeks were moving, muscle soreness started to disappear.
+However, your body can adapt to the intensity, producing less and less muscle soreness over time.

 Exposure to a New Exercise

 New exercises are usually one of the main cause of muscle soreness.
-Because it creates a new stimulus, our body is still not adapted to that situations, neither are our muscles.
+They create a new stimulus, and your body is still not adapted to that situations, neither are your muscles.

-Until we are adapted, that new stimulus will create a new tension pattern in our muscle tissue, leading to inflammation and consequent muscle soreness (study).
+Until you are adapted, that new stimulus will create a new tension pattern in your muscle tissue, leading to inflammation and consequent muscle soreness (study).

-That is why adding a new stimulus in your routine will most likely end up in muscle soreness for a few days.
-Even if you don't take it close to failure and to high intensities, the new stimulus by itself will act and create a lot of inflammation and muscle damage.
+Adding a new stimulus in your routine will most likely end up in muscle soreness for a few days.

 What Helps Relieve Muscle Soreness from Working Out